MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actions-user-interface.md

 ---
 title: Actions in the user interface
-description: Guidelines for organizing actions in the action bar for Dynamics 365 Business Central
+description: Learn about the guidelines for organizing actions when creating, extending, and customizing pages in Business Central.
 author: jacobwj
 ms.author: solsen
 ms.topic: conceptual